bor3ham/mireco/README.md

     it can with sensible defaults that aren't destructive when they circle back as a `value` prop
 - Input's `onChange` is a function callback with the new `value` as an argument (consumers do no direct reading from dom elements with refs)
-- All time or duration values are handled internally as `milliseconds from epoch` in `utc`.
+- All time values are handled internally as `milliseconds from utc epoch`.
 Any localisation should be performed in your own wrapper components.
+Similarly, all durations are in `milliseconds`
 - For basic use cases, all inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label="label contents"` prop instead of requiring `<Label><Checkbox/> label contents</Label>`